rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bloody_mary.md

 ![](/cocktail-images/bloody_mary.jpeg)

-## Directions for how to make a Bloody Mary
+## Directions for how to make the Bloody Mary

 1. Fill a Highball glass with ice
 2. Pour 4.5 cl (3 parts) vodka into the glass